Winchester College, founded by William of Wykeham in 1382, is one of the world’s most famous and distinguished schools.

 Located in the historic surrounds of England’s medieval capital, the school is fortunate to maintain 11 acres of formal gardens and more than 80 listed buildings.
 Many of these buildings are of national importance and all are in current use.
 The school welcomes visitors to its museum, Treasury, and on guided tours, as well as to public events throughout the year, including Heritage Open Days.

-The one hour tours, led by experienced Tour Guides, concentrate on the medieval heart of the school including Chamber Court, Chapel, College Hall, Cloisters and the 17th Century School building.
+Our one hour tours, led by experienced Tour Guides, concentrate on the medieval heart of the school including Chamber Court, Chapel, College Hall, Cloisters and the 17th Century School building.

 The Winchester College Treasury houses the school’s collections of art and archaeology.
 These include artefacts from Egypt, Greece and Rome, casts of the Parthenon Frieze, and Chinese ceramics from the Tang to Qing dynasties.
 They are displayed in the medieval Warden's Stables, converted into a museum in 2016.